pannaf/valkyrie/README.md

 Two primary objectives:
 1. Get to know a new user.
-2. Update the user's profile information.
+2. Update the user's workout activity information.

 Tools available:
+- `fetch_user_activities` : Used for retrieving the user's workout activities
+- `create_activity` : Used to record a workout activity for a user, including info about the name, frequency, duration, and location

+This is used to update the `user_activities` table, which has the following fields:
+- `activity_name` (str): The name of the activity to create. e.g., 'running', 'swimming', 'yoga', 'lifting weights', etc.
+- `activity_location` (str): The location of the activity. e.g., 'gym', 'home', 'outdoors', etc.
+- `activity_duration` (str): The duration of the activity. e.g., '30 minutes', '1 hour', '2 hours', etc.
+- `activity_frequency` (str): The frequency of the activity. e.g., '7 days a week', '3 times a week', 'every other week', etc.

+> [!WARNING]
+> These tools and table schema are part of the Claude 3 Sonnet workflow (my original workflow).
+When I pivoted to Llama 3 70B, I didn't find it worked very well with the complexity and ambiguity of the user profile.
+So, I simplified it by just gathering the workout activities that a user does.
+I'm leaving this in here though because it is relevant for the Streamlit-hosted version.

+Tools available:
 - `fetch_user_profile_info` : Used for retrieving the user's profile information, so that V can know what info is filled and what info still needs to be filled.
 - `set_user_profile_info` : Used to update the user's profile information, as V learns more about the user.

-This is used to update the `user_profiles` table, which has the following keys:
+This is used to update the `user_profiles` table, which has the following fields:
 - `user_profile_id` (uuid) - This is just the uuid primary key.
 - `user_id` (uuid) - This is a foreign key to match the primary key of the `users` table.
 - `last_updated` (date)